What Are The Best Split Fins?

 They also greatly reduces drag because any water traveling over the surface is channeled in and out of the split instead of over the sides of the fin.
 Overall drag and effort are reduced, which greatly increase the efficiency.

 Below is a quick illustration of how split fins work.

 Photo Source: http://www.alertdiver.com/232#sthash.dZnUg5nS.dpuf

 How To Get The Most Out Of Your Split Fins

 When using split fins for the first time you might worry about how easy they are to kick.
-But, there is nothing wrong, your are probably going just as fast as you where with your old dive fins.
+But, there is nothing wrong, you are probably going just as fast as you were with your old dive fins.